 BW X SLP

 Sustain Labs has partnered with BW Businessworld, a leading business magazine in India to present an annual ranking of India’s most sustainable companies.
-The special issue publishes case studies on the best practices in sustainability in corporate India, analyses of trends by sector and insights from the leadership teams of the top performing companies.
-For companies seeking an in-depth analysis of their performance, sectoral insights and recommendations from the global panel of experts at Sustain Labs, the partnership also publishes the customised "Sustainability Assessment Cube Reports".
+The special issue publishes case studies on the best practices in sustainability in corporate India, analyses of trends by sector, and insights from the leadership teams of the top-performing companies.
+For companies seeking an in-depth analysis of their performance, sectoral insights, and recommendations from the global panel of experts at Sustain Labs, the partnership also publishes the customized "Sustainability Assessment Cube Reports".

-The Sustain Labs and BW Businessworld partnership is a great believer in the strength and promise that corporate India holds.
+The Sustain Labs and BW Businessworld partnership is a believer in the strength and promise that corporate India holds.
 All corporations provide livelihood to employees.
 By offering products and services to clients, they usually add value to people’s lives.
 Further, if companies are mindful of and ensure the well-being of their employees, customers, local communities, the environment, and ecosystem then they immensely contribute to the betterment of society and our world.
-Sustain Labs and BW Businessworld’s India’s most sustainable companies therefore represents this list of companies who are creating value, but are doing so responsibly.
+The Sustain Labs and BW Businessworld’s India’s most sustainable companies therefore publishes an annual list of companies ranked as per the companies' sustainability performance.

 Inclusive Supply Chain